 Joe Knott, Director of Military Partnerships

-In September 2020, the Compatible Lands Foundation (CLF) was selected through a competitive process to be the Army Compatible Use Buffer (ACUB) program partners for Fort Hood (Texas) and Fort Campbell (Kentucky).
+In September 2020, the Compatible Lands Foundation (CLF) was selected through a competitive process to be the Army Compatible Use Buffer (ACUB) program partners for Fort Cavazos (Texas) and Fort Campbell (Kentucky).
 The U.S. Army Mission and Installation Contracting Command (MICC) oversaw the process and made the final selection.
 As the program partner, CLF received funding to protect military readiness at both locations by preserving compatible land use near the installations.

 Funding for this work comes from the Department of Defense (DoD)’s Readiness and Environmental Protection Integration (REPI) Program.
 The REPI program is a key tool for combating encroachment that can limit or restrict military training, testing, and operations.
 The REPI Program protects these military missions by helping remove or avoid land-use conflicts near installations and addressing regulatory restrictions that inhibit military activities.